ws/dotfiles/README.md

 # Dotfiles

 Personal dotfiles managed with [chezmoi](https://chezmoi.io).
-I am only using on MacOS machines currently, but I plan to migrate to Linux eventually, so _theoretically_ everything should be setup for both.
+Currently macOS only, but structured for eventual Linux support.

 New Mac setup is documented in [MACOS_SETUP.md](MACOS_SETUP.md).